mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

     68: 0x07,  # d
 ```

-The Key Mime Pi server listens to JavaScript keycode events from the browser, translates them into HID codes, then sends them to the Pi's HID interface at `/dev/hidg0`.
+The Key Mime Pi server listens for JavaScript keycode events from the browser, translates them into HID codes, then sends them to the Pi's HID interface at `/dev/hidg0`.

 Here's how it works from end to end:

-1. User hits a key in the browser.
+1. A user hits a key in the browser.
 1. JavaScript on the page sends the JavaScript keycode to the Key Mime Pi server on the Pi.
 1. The Key Mime Pi server translates the JavaScript keycode to its equivalent HID code.
-1. The Key Mime Pi server sends the HID code to the HID interface at `/dev/hidg0`.
+1. The Key Mime Pi server sends the HID code to the USB gadget interface at `/dev/hidg0`.
-1. The computer connected to the Pi's USB cable receives this as a USB signal from a keyboard and accepts the keystroke, causing a character to appear on screen.
+1. The computer connected to the Pi's USB cable receives this as keyboard input, causing a character to appear on the screen.

 ## Solving the power problem